ropensci/roweb3/content/blog/2024-12-03-r-universe-r-consortium-tlp/index.md

 R-Universe is rOpenSci’s platform for improving publication and discovery of research software in R.
 It serves as a **global catalog** of software, articles, and data found across R repositories.
-It is **software publication platform** providing a fully automated pipeline for testing, building, and publishing R packages.
+It is a **software publication platform** providing a fully automated pipeline for testing, building, and publishing R packages.
 It is also a **meta-repository**, providing common infrastructure for both individuals or organizations to manage custom R package repositories using their own approach